-Display controllers in conventional integrated processors and laptops do not meet the low power design requirements of the CL1B.
-Until suitable display controllers become available, a separate display control (DCON) application-specific integrated circuit developed for CL1B will be used.
+Display controllers in conventional integrated processors and laptops do not meet the low power design requirements of the CL2.
+Until suitable display controllers become available, a separate display control (DCON) application-specific integrated circuit developed for CL2 will be used.
 The DCON provides the following features:

-- Autonomous display refresh, independent of the CPU or GPU's power state - Support for "color swizzling", enabling the dual-mode color/monochrome LCD display to appear as a conventional 24-bit color display panel - Monochrome mode support provides for a pixel-addressable automatic color-to-gray-scale conversion mode - Optional anti-aliasing improves text display in color mode - A dual-edge TTL output for interfacing to the CL1B LCD display.
+- Autonomous display refresh, independent of the CPU or GPU's power state - Support for "color swizzling", allowing a conventional graphics engine to drive the dual-mode color/monochrome LCD display - Monochrome mode support provides for a pixel-addressable automatic color-to-gray-scale conversion mode - Optional anti-aliasing improves text display in color mode - A dual-edge TTL output for interfacing to the CL2 LCD display.